mortoray/shelljob/README.md

 		sys.stdout.write( "{}:{}".format( proc.pid, line ) )
 ````

+## Encoding

+By default the output will be binary encoding.
+You can specify an `encoding='utf-8'` to the `run` command to use an encoded text stream instead.
+Be aware that if the encoding fails (the program emits an invalid sequence) the running will be interrupted.
+You should also use the `on_error` function to check for this.

+Line-endings will always be preserved.

 # Simple Subprocess calls

 A simplified `call` function allows timeouts on subprocesses and easy acces to their output.